ebellocchia/telegram_payment_bot/README.md

 Telegram bot for handling payments in groups based on *pyrogram* library.\
 The payment can be loaded either from an *xls*/*xlsx* file or from a Google Sheet (in this way, it can be shared with other admins).\
-It is possible to extend this in order to load payment data from other sources (e.g. a remote database) by inheriting and implementing the *PaymentsLoaderBase* class, but I didn't needed to do it.
+It is possible to extend this in order to load payment data from other sources (e.g. a remote database) by inheriting and implementing the *PaymentsLoaderBase* class, but I didn't need to do it.

 ## Setup